Sandra Oh on the importance of 'being true to yourself' in Hollywood

 "I think when you come from an immigrant background, there is a lot of weight and responsibility and guilt to fulfill your parents' desires because they have sacrificed so much for you," she says.

-She says that she feels good others can look up to her as a successful Asian-Canadian actor.
+She says that she feels good others can look up to her as a successful Asian-Canadian actress.
 "What did I have to look at?" she remembers thinking in the earlier days of her career.

 "If you can be who you are, and be doing what you love, just being true to yourself — hopefully, people can see themselves in you," she says.
 "They can see themselves reflected, and see the possibility that is hopefully there for them."